What is asphalt?

 How much does it cost to fill a pothole?

-Why, on a very hot day, do roads appear to melt?
+Why, in periods of prolonged hot weather, do roads appear to melt?

-On very hot days the bitumen binder used in asphalt can soften and appear to ‘melt’.
+During period of prolonged hot weather the bitumen binder used in asphalt can soften and appear to ‘melt’.
 This is because bitumen is a very complex material and can show both solid and liquid behaviour at the same time, depending on the temperature and type of traffic it is exposed to.
 The higher the temperature and the slower and heavier the traffic, the more the liquid behaviour will tend to take charge.
 Conversely, the lower the temperature and the faster the traffic, the more the solid type of behaviour will take over.

 Engineers will specify bitumen grades known to perform across the expected temperature and traffic range.
 However, each grade has its limitations and these can occasionally be exceeded in extreme conditions.